Ganeee1324/YT_Downloader/README.md

 Requirements: pip install yt-dlp tk

+- Run the file

-Just run the file and a python winidow will pop-up asking for the output folder, choose it and then paste the link and you're done!
+- A Python window will pop-up asking for the output folder, choose it.

+- paste the link

+You're done!